Icemap/docs/develop/sample-application-spring-boot.md

 }
 ```

-We can see that the entity class has a number of annotations that give Hibernate additional information to bind the entity class to the table.
+We can see that the entity class has several annotations that give Hibernate additional information to bind the entity class to the table.

 - `@Entity` declares that `PlayerBean` is an entity class
 - `@Table` relates this entity class to the table `player_jpa` using the annotated attribute `name`